Home / Psychiatric Care /

 My Health, My Choice, My Life

-- Program of Centerstone Research Institute in partnership with the Tennessee Department of Mental Health and Substance Abuse Services, funded by SAMHSA.
+- Program of Centerstone’s Institute for Clinical Excellence and Innovation in partnership with the Tennessee Department of Mental Health and Substance Abuse Services, funded by SAMHSA.

 - Adds peer-led holistic wellness programs to existing behavioral health services for individuals with mental illness and substance use disorders.